sbergwall/RobocopyPS/README.md

 If we do not know what stream to output to we use the Information stream, so if you are missing output try and run with -InformationAction Continue

 You can use all Robocopys native parameters like -e, -mir etc but we try and translate them to easier parameter names as -Recurse and -Mirror instead.
-Some parameters cannot be ran with eachother, example -Mirror and -Recurse.

 ## Getting started